Philadelphia Talk Therapy

 • 3.
 Therapists should be highly skilled.

 Psychotherapy is an ‘art and a science;’ however, this often allows clinicians to linger in the ‘art’ and stray from core psychological theories and emerging research.
-We blend theory, research, and experience to ensure you have a successful experience.
+I blend theory, research, and experience to ensure you have a successful experience.

 …(or refer you to someone who can).